drewm27/speakerrankings/extreme-size.md

 ### #6 JBL Partybox 300: $300

 - Negatives: Hard to carry, too tall, drags on the ground.
 Max spl and bass extension are only as good as the Partybox 100.
 No real reason to ever get one, get a Partybox 100 instead.
+Note, JBL daisychain is not compatible with any other non-JBL speaker and is possibly a fully digital signal.
 - Bass Extension: 40hz
 - Weight: 35lbs / 16kg
 - Battery Life: 18 hours